We strive for timely and empathetic violence intervention in two ways.

 Learn more about this work from members of the Outreach Team!

-Our Outreach Team partners closely with local law enforcement, as well as with other organizations to understand the dynamics of gang violence and to mediate potential conflict before it erupts to a violent situation.
+Our Outreach Team partners with other organizations and local law enforcement to understand the dynamics of gang violence and to mediate potential conflict before it erupts to a violent situation.

 Outreach Specialists are on the frontlines, attending events at Rec Centers and other areas that attract young people, being present at school openings and closings, and presenting a familiar, trustworthy, and appropriate face to the at-risk people in our communities.

 Outreach Specialists at the Institute spend one-to-one time with the most at-risk young people from Providence, Pawtucket, and Central Falls working to understand the challenges they face and to connect them with resources and opportunities that can lead to nonviolent choices.